LS31/clinicalr/README.md

 # Practical notes on the use of the unit attribute

 If applicable, functions will return numeric values with a unit attribute using the [units](https://r-quantities.github.io/units/) package.
-This is to be as explicit as possible to the end user about the generated data.
+The idea is to be as explicit as possible to the end user about the generated data.
 However, the unit attributes may sometimes be bothersome.
 Use `units::drop_units(x)` to drop the unit attribute.
 Load the ggforce package (an extension of ggplot) if you want to incorporate the unit attribute in the scales of a ggplot figure (see [ggforce reference page Position scales for units data](https://ggforce.data-imaginist.com/reference/scale_unit.html)).

 # How to install